Rattle-Knight/jupyter-notebooks-reproducibility/README.md

-# Reproducibility of Juypter Noebooks
+# Reproducibility of Juypter Notebooks

 This project provides a framework for verifying the reproducibility of Jupyter Notebooks.
 It automates the process of downloading, executing, and analyzing notebooks, ensuring that their results can be consistently reproduced.